The Role of the Expert in Advocacy

 Concurrent evidence is a relatively recent phenomenon, and there are many differing views as to its efficacy, which cannot be dealt with in this chapter.
 There is agreement that concurrent evidence is not simply experts arguing with each other, as it is difficult to see how a tribunal is assisted by a philosophical debate that it may not be equipped to follow, nor is concurrent evidence about the experts’ skills in advocacy and oratory.
 Done well, ‘hot tubbing’ allows the tribunal to probe at the heart of the issues of disagreement between experts and, as such, serves much the same role as the joint statement of matters agreed and not agreed.

 Experts are not hired guns.
 We do not advocate for our client’s case, and our evidence is undermined if it is shown to be incomplete or one-sided, or avoids tackling interpretations that are unfavourable to our client.
-Counsel will have selected an expert, not just for his or her expertise and experience, but also because (it is hoped) that expert opinions will support, explain, bolster or at least assist the client’s case.
+Counsel will have selected an expert, not just for their expertise and experience, but also because (it is hoped) that expert’s opinions will support, explain, bolster or at least assist the client’s case.
 The expert’s role then becomes, principally, one of communicator, and the expert’s contribution to advocacy is to advocate genuinely held and professional opinions in support of the client’s case, but distinct from counsel’s advocacy for the client.

 Pollivitte Ltd v.
 Commercial Union Assurance Company PLC 1 Lloyd’s Rep, 379 at 386.